AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-08-template-keywords.md

 }
 ```

-This same rule also applied to the pointer operator and to nested name qualifiers:
+This same rule is also applied to the pointer operator and to nested name qualifiers:

 ```cpp
 template <typename T>